darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.12](a.12.png)

+---

+//
+My comment.
+Understanding the picture.

+The precondition of the whole program is that "the points are not collinear.
+Therefore we draw a line, call it q, and we draw a point not on the like, call it E.

+The guard of the repetition is "nopo.q > 2", therefore at least three points lie on q, call them A, B, C.

+In changing q we have three possibilities, from E to A or B or C. Any other line like A-B would not change q.

+Let the line E-A be chosen as the new q.
+Now we must chose which of the other points, B, C we will take as our new E. We make that choice by taking the one the minimizes the distance to the new q, i.e. we consider the distance between the new q and points B and C and the lesser becomes our new E.

+In looking for a termination argument we make use of the definition of euclidian distance between a point and a line, i.e. the length of a perpendicular from a point to a line.
+We now consider the distance between q and E, call it h.

+//

+---

 And I will do the same for capital C, which has a distance little c to the new q, only I don't make that drawing because that **invokes a case analysis** because there are all sorts of places where C might lie and I'm not going to do that.
-My proof obligation is for the termination is, that I can demonstrate, that the minimum of little b and little c is actually less than h.
+My **proof** obligation for the **termination** is, that I can demonstrate, that the **minimum** of little b and little c is **actually** less than h.

 //b.28